yOozist1101/MSc_GDP_Group6/README.md

 >  **Notes**
 >
 > - Requires labeled training data with `state` column from rule-based classification
-> - Predicting substates requires more information from the raw data, such as POI, road conditions, etc.
+> - Predicting `substate` requires more information from the raw data, such as POI, road conditions, etc.

 ## Case Study